 A lively place with a great atmosphere to enjoy & learn about Cape Breton music!

 The Celtic Music Interpretive Centre is a not-for-profit society and a one-of-a-kind facility located in the tiny village of Judique, Cape Breton Island.
-Our mandate is to collect, preserve and promote the traditional Celtic music of Cape Breton Island through Education, Research and Performance.
+The mission of the Celtic Music Interpretive Centre is to celebrate and foster the Celtic Music and Heritage of Cape Breton Island as a living tradition, through Archival Preservation, Education and Performance.

 Designated the Official Celtic Music Centre of Nova Scotia and the Official Cultural Archives for the County of Inverness, CMIC offers an in-depth look into the history, culture and music of Cape Breton Island.

 We offer year-round Ceilidhs featuring authentic live traditional music, special concerts featuring international artists, Gift shop showcasing locally made products and one of the largest collections of Celtic CDs, Ceilidh Pub Restaurant and Bar, an interactive Exhibit Room, Celtic Culture Demonstrations, Musical Walking Tours along the Trans Canada Trail, Beginner Gaelic lessons, music Workshops, The Buddy MacMaster Fiddle Camp, an Archives & Resource library, a Recording Studio, Online Store and more!

 The CMIC caters to youth, seniors and everyone in between with programs and events to suit all age groups and contributes to building a vibrant local community and economy.
 From mid-June to Mid-October, The CMIC offers live music seven days a week.
 Our Sunday Ceilidhs run all year long and we offer various workshops and music events throughout the year.
 In October, we welcome students from all over the world to the Buddy MacMaster Fiddle Camp, which takes place during the week of the Celtic Colours International Festival.